-Note: If you have previously been selected for verification, you may find that you will be required to submit the same information as in prior years.
+If you have previously been selected for verification, you may find that you will be required to submit the same information as in prior years.

-I am an independent student and my FAFSA record was selected for verification.
+I am an independent student, and my FAFSA record was selected for verification.
 The worksheets provided on this website are only for dependent students.
 Where can I find the appropriate worksheet for me?

-What is the DRT?
+What is the IRS Data Retrieval Tool (DRT)?

-The DRT is an easy way for parents and students to auto-fill the FAFSA with their officially filed tax information.
-If you and/or your parents have already submitted the 2014 federal income tax return(s) when you first file the FAFSA, you will be given the option to retrieve the IRS data using the DRT.
+The IRS Data Retrieval Tool (DRT) is an easy way for parents and students to auto-fill the FAFSA with their officially filed tax information.
+If you and/or your parents have already submitted the 2021 federal income tax return(s) when you first file the FAFSA, you will be given the option to retrieve the IRS data using the DRT.
 If you have not submitted the tax return(s), you will be prompted to check your eligibility for future use.
 If you indicate that you have filed a federal income tax return when you complete or make corrections to the FAFSA, you will be given a checklist that assesses eligibility to use the DRT.
-If eligible, you will be prompted to enter your PIN and click the ‘LINK TO IRS‘ button.
-Similarly, if your parent is eligible to use the DRT, he /she will need his/her PIN to complete the process described above.
+If eligible, you will be prompted to enter your FSA ID and click the LINK TO IRS button.
+Similarly, if your parent is eligible to use the DRT, he or she will need his or her FSA ID to complete the process described above.

-- Online Request: available on the IRS Web site www.irs.gov
+- Online Request: available on the IRS Web site

 - Telephone Request: available from the IRS by calling 1-800-908-9946